Va1ord/Code-Marathon-5-days/README.md

 I have added some functions to Aim Training.
 (1:09) Added the "Play Again" button.
 Can I publish a "script" on Aim Training?
-This function can be easily implemented, but codepen does not allow it to work.
+This function can be easily implemented, but CodePen does not allow it to work.
 If you want to use the winTheGame function, download the code on VSCode (copy the code from my CodePen), open the website through the Live Server, and run the function in the page console.

   So, the 5-day marathon is coming to an end.
 Today, I've been improving my projects.
 If I make any changes, I'll post updates on github.
 (I'm not saying goodbye yet.)
   All the images for the projects were taken from unsplash.